learn-co-curriculum/phase-1-object-ball/README.md

 Fork and clone this lab and open the `index.html` file in the browser.
 You'll be coding your solution in `src/00-objectball.js`.
-There are no tests for this lab &mdash; you'll need to use the browser's developer tools to check your work.
+There are no tests for this lab — you'll need to use the browser's developer tools to check your work.
 There are instructions throughout this lesson on how to use `console.log` and debugger to test your code, so let's get started!